IProSoft/views_rows_wrapper/README.txt

    style plugin name next to "Format:" label at the "FORMAT" section.
    Choose "Rows wrapper" style plugin in the list and click Apply.

 3. Check "Use this row wrapper" checkbox, select number of rows to wrap and also wrapper HTML element with its attribute.
 Enter name of the chosen attribute and select "Apply to all items", if you need to wrap all the results.
 Click "Apply" and check view results.

-Customization
+CUSTOMIZATION
 -------------
 To override the default output html markup, you may edit the template file views-rows-wrapper.html.twig located inside module's templates folder.